dominicbales/water-scheduler/README.md

 - This project isn't dynamic, so if you wanted to add new plants or add more weeks to this application it wouldn't work.
 The good thing is that you only have to make a few changes for it to be dynamic.

-- Calendar component doesn't render on IOS
+- [FIXED]Calendar component doesn't render on IOS

 ### Additional Features